 - Respond to two essay prompts. (see application for details)

 - A final high school transcript or evidence of completion of the GED.

 - A full copy of the 2021 – 2022 school year FAFSA student aid report (SAR).

 Letter of Recommendation Guidance

 One letter of recommendation (LOR) is required to complete this application.
 The recommender must be a non-relative.
 The LOR must be made through the online Applicant System and must be received by the application due date.
 Emailed LORs will not be accepted.

 Applicants should give the recommender ample time to complete the LOR by entering all recommender information (name and email) as early as possible.
 The recommender will be sent automated instructions at the email address provided to submit the LOR in the Applicant System.
 Applicants will receive "Invite References" reminders until a recommender is invited.

-Applicants who have submitted complete applications will be notified of scholarship decisions no later than August 31, 2021.
+Applicants who have submitted complete applications will be notified of scholarship decisions within 8 - 10 weeks after the application closing date.